Riding: 4 hours

 From here, you will begin a one hour excursion by foot to your destination, the actual "Chakana".
 This excursion allows you to enjoy the best views of the Soraypampa Valley, Mt.
 Salkantay and Mt.
 Humantay, and is truly one of the high points of the journey which cannot be missed!
 A mystical offering to Mother Earth (or "Pachamama:) at the Chakana, performed by a local Shaman, in full view of the awe inspiring Mt.
 Salkantay, tops off this unique experience.

 Type of Terrain: Open roads, some steep ascending trails and open fields.
-Non-rider activity: Hike to Humantay Lake.
+Walk, trot and canter possible.

-Today you will continue your ride (about four - five hours) towards Machu Picchu, riding up the Rio Blanco valley and circling Humantay opposite Salkantay.
-In the process you will reach the highest part of the ride, a pass at 4500 metres (14,800 ft).
+Today you will continue your ride towards Machu Picchu, riding up the Rio Blanco valley and circling Humantay peak opposite Salkantay peak.
+In the process you will reach the highest part of the ride, a pass at 4638 metres (15,213 ft).
 Keep your eyes open for Andean condors, common to the area.
 At the pass you will stop to take in views of snow-capped peaks of the Vilcabamba Range in every direction, the south face of Salkantay towering above you.
-From the pass you will continue your descent toward the Wayra Lodge (Â“WayraÂ”: wind; Â‘the place where the wind livesÂ’), your destination for the evening.
+From the pass you will continue your descent toward the Wayra Lodge (“Wayra”: wind; 'the place where the wind lives’), your destination for the evening.
 A hot lunch is taken en route.
 Dinner and overnight at the Lodge.

-Today you will head down the Santa Teresa river valley, through banana and passion fruit orchards and coffee plantations.
+Today you will head down the Santa Teresa river valley, through banana, avocado and passion fruit orchards and coffee plantations.
 The coffee grown here is said to be one of the best organic coffees in the world.
 Along the way you will stop for a picnic lunch.
 Afterwards, you will continue your ride to the beginning of the Llactapata Inca Trail, which is where you will say goodbye to your horse.
 A short thirty-minute walk through an avocado orchard will bring you to Lucma Lodge.
-You will arrive in time to allow for exploration of the small village of Lucmabamba and possibly meeting with members of the local community.
+You may arrive in time to allow for exploration of the small village of Lucmabamba and possibly meeting with members of the local community.

 The whole group spends the night in Aguas Calientes.

 Today you will have a very early start in order to make the thirty-minute bus ride up to Machu Picchu to arrive before sunrise.
-You will then enjoy a private guided tour of the city, followed by several hours in which you will be free to explore the ruins by yourselves.
+You will then enjoy a 2hr guided tour of the city, followed by another couple of hours in which you will be free to explore the ruins by yourselves.

 *Please note it is strongly recommended that you bring your own safety equipment, although helmets can be provided.